JoseMarioDev/aws-learn.cantrill.io-study-notes/13-Advanced_VPC_Networking.md

 - part 1: accessing S3 using a gateway endpoint
   - create a gateway endpoint which allow a private instance with a private VPC to connect to S3 service
+- part 2: using SNS from a private VPC using interface endpoints
+  - implement an interface endpoint to allow access to the SNS service from the private A4L VPC
+- part 3: implementing an egress-only internet gateway
+  - create an egress only internet gateway to provide the private IPv6 enabled EC2 instance with outgoing access to IPv6 internet

 ## 5. VPC Peering